mayankkuhaad/taskflow/README.md

 - `overdue-tasks.service.spec.ts`: Tests cron-triggered logic
 - `task-processor.service.spec.ts`: Simulates job handling with mock services

+### 🔬 Skipped Tests
+Some Redis/caching tests (`CacheService`, `RateLimitGuard`) are skipped in CI due to complexity in mocking `ioredis`.
+These are verified through E2E and local Docker environments.

+✅ You can run `bun test` safely without these breaking.
 ---

 ## 💡 Key Decisions & Tradeoffs